FAQ

 So if you read in your debug logs of Bitcoind that you should "reindex" you can try first just to do a fast "reindex-chainstate" and if that didnt worked a slow and full "reindex".

-See the raspiblitz script ./config.scripts/network.reindex.sh or the REAPIR menu to start these processes.
+See the Raspiblitz script ./config.scripts/network.reindex.sh or the REPAIR menu to start these processes.

 Why is my "final sync" taking so long?